mjaus29/movieland/README.md

 This project aimed to solve this problem by creating a responsive movie search application that not only fetches data from an external API but also tracks and analyzes user search patterns to generate a dynamic trending section.

-Search functionality, movie details display, and a trending section that accurately reflects user search behavior.

 **Technologies Used:** React, Vite, Tailwind CSS, Appwrite, TMDB API

 ## 📖 Table of Contents